An Uncommon Case of Upper-Extremity Mucormycosis in a Patient With Acute Myeloid Leukemia | Canada Hyperbarics Skip to main content

 What They Found

-A 30-year-old woman with acute myeloid leukemia developed a fast-progressing mucormycosis infection on her left forearm.
+A 30-year-old woman with acute myeloid leukaemia developed a fast-progressing mucormycosis infection on her left forearm.
 Despite initial broad-spectrum antibiotics, her condition worsened, leading to a diagnosis confirmed by punch biopsy.
 Her treatment involved antifungal medications like isavuconazonium sulfate and amphotericin B, combined with surgery.
 The study highlighted that timely intervention is critical, and adjunctive therapies such as hyperbaric oxygen show promise.

 Canadian Relevance